I am not Ōsugi Sakae. My name is Chris Spackman and I studied Ōsugi Sakae's life and writings in school before

 - My Blog

 - I finally gave in and started up a blog.
 Important writings and education related materials will continue to be placed in the other areas listed here,

 but most writings are now in the blog(as above, new writings will no longer be put into WordPress).

 - Games, worksheets, and other materials for teaching English to speakers of other languages.
 Also includes papers I have written for my classes at ODU.

 - Various things I have written over the years.
 Includes an incomplete intro to cryptography, an intro to using LaTeX, and my current series of articles on switching from Linux to MS WinXP at work.

 - Templates I have created for various purposes.
-Currently only OpenOffice.org / OTT templates but others (HTML, LaTeX, CSS, etc) will be available one day.
+Currently ODF templates and SVG, but others (HTML, LaTeX, CSS, etc) will be available one day.
 Not exciting, but very useful.

 - Some small C and Perl programs I wrote several years ago.
 They mostly deal with cryptography — they do substitution and transposition transformations or count letters in input.
 That sort of thing.
 Nothing serious and certainly nothing to which you should trust your security.

 - Various screenshots of my desktop and open source software.

 - Home of the Japanese History Documentation Project (JHDP)